egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Need to remove any entries that have to do with the servers we’re configuring for certificate entry.
 It may be best to delete everything.

-Afterwards, we need to add a special entry that specifies the public key that we should use to check the certificate that our hosts will give us during login.
+Add a special entry that specifies the public key that we use to check the certificate that our hosts will give us during login.
 Start it off with @cert-authority.
-Afterwards, it can include a domain restriction where the key will be applied, followed by the public certificate authority key that we’ve been signing everything with.
+Afterward, it includes a domain restriction where the key applies, followed by the public certificate authority key that we’ve been signing everything with.

 On your certificate authority machine, you can get the public certificate signing key by typing: